zephyrproject-rtos/zephyr/samples/subsys/usb/hid/README.rst

 ********************

-This sample can be built for multiple boards, in this example we will build it for the reel_board board:
+This sample can be built for multiple boards, in this example we will build it for the reel_board/nrf52840 board:

 .. zephyr-app-commands::
    :zephyr-app: samples/subsys/usb/hid
-   :board: reel_board
+   :board: reel_board/nrf52840
    :goals: build
    :compact: